Pre-Built EHR Components Reduce Development Cost

 Estimate Your EHR Development Savings with Pre-Built Components

-- Reduced Development & Testing Effort: If you build a feature from scratch it must be designed, implemented, coded, tested, documented, and validated.
+- Reduced Development & Testing Effort: If you build a feature from scratch, it must be designed, implemented, coded, tested, documented, and validated.
 And doing this for every feature takes time and repeated development.
 However, pre-built components remove all these efforts with core logic directly lowering development costs.

 | Component Area | Recommended Approach | Cost Impact | Why This Choice Works |